- Creatures that aid decomposition is as important to a healthy ecosystem as bees are.

-Certain animals are as important to the ecosystem as bees are.
-That’s because they break down minerals in the organic dead matter and put them back into the food chain with no waste of materials or energy.
-Earthworms are the number one animal that comes to mind along with bacteria and fungi, but there are several others, and they don’t all decompose the same way.
-Here are the 9 animals that are types of decomposers
+Certain animals are as important to the ecosystem as bees are because they break down minerals in the organic dead matter.
+They then put them back into the food chain with no waste of materials or energy.
+Earthworms are the number one animal that comes to mind along with bacteria and fungi, but there are several others, and they don’t all aid decomposition the same way.
+Here are the 9 animals that are types of decomposers.

 Decomposers vs. Detritivores

 There is a difference between a decomposer and a detritivore.
 A decomposer is an animal that can break down dead matter, while a detritivore is an invertebrate decomposer such as millipedes, termites, and earthworms.
 The name “detritivore” means an eater of detritus, which is dead matter.
 Millipedes, termites, and earthworms, are animals that are classified as both decomposers and detritivores.
 Either way, animal decomposers keep down the dead matter of plant and animal waste to make room for new growth and regrowth in the ecosystem.

 Decomposers keep the ecosystem healthy by recycling dead matter and waste into nutrients of minerals and elements for plants.
 All living organisms get returned to the earth as food so that nothing is lost, as most nutrients are not new.
 Bees pollinate plants, and scavengers eat rotting animals, but only decomposers have a role in the nutrient cycle of the food chain.
 Some decomposers are only decomposers, while others are also detritivores.
 The importance of animal decomposers is the reason that sustainable, recyclable, or decomposable products have become so popular in environmentalism.